Package Leaflet: Information for the User

 Do not store at a temperature above 25°C. Do not refrigerate.
 Store in the original packaging to protect it from moisture.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the containers and medicines you no longer need at the SIGRE collection pointat the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the containers and medicines you no longer need at the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
+This way, you will help protect the environment.

 Composition ofBeneflur 10 mg tablets:

-Beneflur 10 mg tabletsare oblong tablets of salmon color marked on one face with “LN” in a regular hexagon.
+Beneflur 10 mg tablets are oblong, salmon-colored tablets marked with "LN" in a regular hexagon on one side.

 The tablets are presented in blisters of 5 tablets each.
-The blisters are made of thermoplastic polyamide/aluminum/polypropylene with an aluminum foil cover.
-The blisters are included in a polyethylene bottle with a polypropylene child-resistant cap.
+The blisters are made of thermoplastic polyamide/aluminum/polypropylene with an aluminum foil lid.
+The blisters are included in a child-resistant polyethylene tablet bottle with a screw cap made of polypropylene.

-Beneflur 10 mg tablets are available in packages that contain:
+Beneflur 10 mg tablets are available in packages containing:

 Only some package sizes may be marketed.